FiorenSt/AutoSourceID-Light/README.md

 # Credits
-Credit goes to all the author of the paper:
+Credit goes to all the authors of the paper:

-AutoSourceID-Light.
-Fast Optical Source Localization via U-Net and Laplacian of Gaussian
+**_AutoSourceID-Light.
+Fast Optical Source Localization via U-Net and Laplacian of Gaussian_**